Connor-Y/CSC309-Final/README.md

 Testing Framework:
 To use the testing framework, navigate your terminal to the main directory then run the command mocha.
 Make sure the dependencies first are installed.

+Aside:
+(Connor-Y - g4yoshi)
+Unfortunately, as far as I can tell GitHub doesn't track the repository owner's contributions.
+If you want to view my work, the vast majority of it is in cBranch with a small portion at the end being pushed directly to master.